deevo-sage/nvim-config/README.md

 Yes i use Coc-nvim now what to do

-this uses some of thePrimagen's and the craftzdog's config + thoda custom shtuffffzzzz
+this uses some of thePrimagen's and craftzdog's config + thoda custom shtuffffzzzz

 ## references